pivotal/docs-tap/namespace-provisioner/ootb-supply-chain.hbs.md

           url: https://github.com/sample-accelerators/tanzu-java-web-app
     ```

-## Testing Supply Chain
+## Out of the Box Supply Chain with Testing

-The Testing supply chain adds the **source-tester** step in the supply chain which tests the source code pulled by the supply chain.
+The Out of the Box Supply Chain with Testing adds the **source-tester** step in the supply chain which tests the source code pulled by the supply chain.
 For source code testing to work in the supply chain, a Tekton Pipeline must exist in the same namespace as the Workload so that, at the right moment, the Tekton PipelineRun object that is created to run the tests can reference the developer-provided Pipeline.

 By default, the workload is matched to the corresponding pipeline to run using labels.
 Pipelines must have the label `apps.tanzu.vmware.com/pipeline: test` at a minimum.
 This provides a default match if no other labels are provided, but you can add additional labels for granularity.
 The pipeline expects two parameters: